This rough draft generated by Otter.ai contains errors. If you would like to correct them please contact me.

 Nicola Amadora: But no, but I appreciate those questions.
 Yeah.
 Well,

-Rick Archer: at some point, we’re going to talk about Findhorn.
-Maybe that’s not the next thing chronologically.
-Okay, because this what you’re saying now relates to that, but let’s keep going in geology.
+Rick Archer: at some point we’re going to talk about Findhorn maybe that’s not the next thing chronologically.
+Okay, because this what you’re saying now relates to that, but let’s keep going in neurology.

-Nicola Amadora: So, because it has, it had such a profound impact on me.
-It was like you know, was the Tibetans in the mountains it was illuminating me from here.
+Nicola Amadora: So because it has, it had such a profound impact on me.
+It was like you know, what’s the Tibetans in the mountains it was illuminating me from here.
 And in the jungle, it came from below.
 It was the sense of this darkness, this juiciness.
 This lifeforce is God is the goddess is.
 I don’t even like the word use this word.
 I just use it.
-I just would like to say it’s lifeforce and that for me is Holy, that is sacred.
+I just would like to say it’s lifeforce and that for me Holy, that is sacred.
 Yeah.
-This is where we so often are connected.
+And this is where we so often are connected.
 Yeah.
 Disconnected.
 So she opened she helped me open that up.
 And after that, I felt I wanted to be more in the wilderness.

 Rick Archer: Yeah.
 Well, I can’t see this Anaconda thing becoming a popular tourist attraction kind of thing.
-But you got that experience.
+But the you got that experience?

 Nicola Amadora: I wouldn’t recommend it.
-Well, you know, the shamans, the shamans, if you know if you get an initiation from a shaman, they take you it’s a life and death one.
+It was really well, you know, the shamans, the shamans, if you know if you get an initiation from a shaman, they take you it’s a life and death one.
 Yeah.
 True. shamanic initiation is like, truly life and death.
 You know, so, and I don’t think many of them, you know, there’s not too many Westerners who like to do that.
-And I understand that I wouldn’t do it if I had met.
-You know, I have a kid now.
+And I understand that I wouldn’t do it if I had met, you know, I have a kid now.
 Yeah.
 But I felt to me, it opened me up to the feminine in a very deep way.
 The, you know, this what is sacred in the living in.

 Rick Archer: And so then you said, you, you went even deeper into the wilderness into the jungle or something.
 So still there or somewhere else